Cypress wood has been used for thousands of years in shipbuilding, so it is well-known for its water-resistance properties.

 Although its natural oils help it resists insects and rot, you should keep them clean and sealed particularly if you are using the wood outdoors.

-When using outdoors (for benches) also keep in mind not to place the sealed wood on soil because that promotes rotting.
+When using outdoors (for benches, tables, or chairs) also keep in mind not to place the sealed wood on soil because that promotes rotting.

 Overall, Cypress wood material is an excellent choice provided you do not mind the extra expense and maintenance it needs for upkeeping its natural beauty and strength.